 It is wrong to think that physical exercise stimulates the appetite.
-In fact, it acts rather an on hunger.
-We burn more energy and our body requires more fuel.
+In fact, it acts rather on hunger.
+We burn more energy, and our body requires more fuel.
 Immediately after a workout, we are not hungry because the exercise mobilizes the energy reserves of the body; the blood sugar level is maintained at a sufficient level, and hunger is not felt.
 Moreover, in people for whom the permanent desire to nibble is the consequence of an anxiety state, exercise tends to regulate the appetite thanks to its relaxing effect.
 Cycling holidays in Slovenia can ensure your regulation of appetite at a proper level.

 *** Psychic Difficulties and Appetite

-Unhappiness, the pain in the heart, tiredness, anxiety, depression … The psychological state can, according to the people, cut the appetite or on the contrary exacerbate it.
+Unhappiness, pain in the heart, tiredness, anxiety, depression … The psychological state can, according to the people, cut the appetite or, on the contrary, exacerbate it.
 It can also hinder digestion.
 Many mental problems result in appetite disorders or, in the most severe cases, eating disorders such as anorexia, bulimia, binge eating, or unconscious food intake.

 *** State of Health and Appetite

-The loss of appetite accompanies many diseases but also following stress or surgical operation for example.
+The loss of appetite accompanies many diseases but also follows stress or surgical operation, for example.
 When the lack of appetite puts a patient in danger of malnutrition, an intravenous diet with a balanced liquid solution can be put in place.
-The return of appetite is an excellent indicator of a journey towards healing.
+The return of appetite is an excellent indicator of a journey toward healing.
 During pregnancy, the appetite can be increased.
 If this is the case, it is better to balance the diet accordingly to avoid excessive weight gain.
 We must focus on foods rich in fiber and vitamins: fruits and vegetables, whole grains, etc. In breastfeeding women, the appetite is very often increased because the production of breast milk causes an increase in the need for calories.